carlos-moy-gra/bluesky-demo/README.md

 #### 5.2 Topic modeling using a Transformer model from Hugging Face

+**Model employed:** [Link to the model](https://huggingface.co/MaartenGr/BERTopic_Wikipedia).
+It is a [BERTopic](https://maartengr.github.io/BERTopic/index.html) model trained on ~1M Wikipedia pages (first paragraph of each page).

+**Summary from the authors:**
+"BERTopic is a topic modeling technique that leverages 🤗 transformers and c-TF-IDF (method that incorporates contextual information) to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions."

 When we execute ```python bluesky_demo.py --topic```, we obtain the following output in the console:

 ![image](img/topic_modeling_outcome_def.png)